Derek Carr Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Matchup vs. Denver

-- Carr's 245.6 passing yards per game in nine matchups against the Broncos are 19.9 less than yards than his over/under in Sunday's game.
+- Carr averaged 245.6 passing yards per game in nine matchups against the Broncos, 15.9 yards fewer than his over/under for Sunday.

-- Carr threw a touchdown pass in six of those matchups against the Broncos, and threw multiple TDs two times.
+- Carr threw a touchdown pass in six of those games against the Broncos, and threw multiple touchdown passes twice.

 - Note: Carr's stats vs. Broncos date back to 2016.